Ecotourism

 rewarding.

-- Many times when vacationing tourists like to bring gifts to
+vacationing tourists like to bring gifts to

 distribute to the local communities.
 Resist the urge to bring candy